 Upon admission, a student is a candidate for the Bachelor of Arts or Bachelor of Science degree in the major for which he or she indicated a preference.
 Entering freshmen must fulfill all the requirements for graduation contained in the St. John Fisher College catalog in effect in the year in which they enter the College.
 Transfer students must fulfill the requirements for graduation in effect when their transfer credit is evaluated.
-If graduation requirements change, students may choose any single subsequent catalog to satisfy their graduation requirements.
-College-wide policy changes with specific implementation dates may be exceptions.
+If academic requirements change, students may choose any single subsequent catalog to satisfy their graduation requirements.
+College-wide policy changes (such as the College Core) with specific implementation dates may be exceptions.
 It is the student’s responsibility to know and fulfill all the requirements for the declared degree and major.

 Academic advice is offered to all students through freshman seminar, departmental and program advisors, as well as the Center for Career and Academic Planning.
 Ultimately, the final responsibility for knowing and meeting all graduation requirements rests solely with the student.

 Students will be approved for graduation based on the degree requirements outlined in the College catalog they are following.
 Freshmen follow the catalog that is published in the fall semester they enter the College.
 Transfer students follow the catalog under which their transfer credits were evaluated.
 Note: Transfer students who enter in the fall semester follow requirements in the previous year’s catalog.